 The MBA degree provides students with the opportunity for broad professional development.
 The program develops student skills within the general functional areas of business.
-This occurs through a realitycentered classroom experience enhanced by collaboration with the business community.
+This occurs through a reality-centered classroom experience enhanced by collaboration with the business community.
 Students participate in real-life business situations not just textbook lectures with a case study or simulation game.

 To qualify for the Master of Business Administration Program, students must hold an undergraduate business degree from a regionally accredited college or university.
-Applicants whose undergraduate degrees are in a nonbusiness field may need to satisfy the requirements of six preparatory courses which provide necessary business fundamentals.
+Applicants whose undergraduate degrees are older than 10 years or in a nonbusiness field must satisfy the requirements of six preparatory courses which provide necessary business fundamentals.